MonaElahi/MechaCar_Statistical_Analysis/README.md

 - Null Hypothesis: There will be no difference between MechaCar and Competitor when comparing the factors.
 - Alternative Hypothesis: There would be differences.
 (However the population data is same for MechaCar and competitors)

-- Two sample t tests will be performed to rule out which population mean is greater than the other.

-*
-* What data is needed to run the statistical test?
-*
+- Multiple linear regression would be needed to analyze the factors directly/ indirectly responsible for setting the selling price.